|Birth: ||Nov. 9, 1890|

 MSGR.
-MARTIN B. HELLRIEGEL, P.A., was a pioneering German-American Roman Catholic Priest who immigrated to the Archdiocese of St. Louis, MO from Heppenheim, Germany and became one of the catalysts for the Catholic Liturgical Movement in the United States which significantly impacted the Second Vatican Council, held from 1963-65 in Rome.
+MARTIN B. HELLRIEGEL, P.A., was a pioneering German-American Roman Catholic Priest who immigrated to the Archdiocese of St. Louis, MO from Heppenheim, Germany and became one of the catalysts for the Catholic Liturgical Movement in the United States and the world, which significantly impacted the Second Vatican Council held from 1963-65 in Rome.

 Born at Heppenheim on Nov.
 9, 1890, Hellriegel was brought to Missouri by Father George Hoehn along with four other immigrant seminarians to work with German-American Parishes in the Middle West, primarily in the Archdiocese of Saint Louis.

 Ordained at the St. Louis Cathedral by Archbishop John J. Glennon on Dec.
 20, 1914, Father Hellriegel served as Chaplain for the Motherhouse Convent for the Sisters of the Most Precious Blood (a German immigrant group of nuns who taught at parochial schools), where he initiated his liturgical career as a liturgist and scholar.